Gunnar Horn

 Gunnar Hansen Horn (25 June 1894 – 15 July 1946) was a Norwegian petroleum geologist and Arctic explorer.
 He is most renowned as the leader of the Bratvaag Expedition that found the long-lost remains of S. A. Andrée's Arctic balloon expedition of 1897 at Kvitøya in 1930.
 The headland Hornodden of Kvitøya is named after him.

 Background

 Gunnar Hansen Horn was born in Christiania (now Oslo), Norway.
-He was the son of architect Fin Horn (1861-1929) and his wife Kathinka Marie Hansen (1865-1942).
+He was the son of architect Fin Horn (1861–1929) and his wife Kathinka Marie Hansen (1865–1942).
 Horn studied mining at the Norwegian Institute of Technology in Trondheim, graduating in 1916.
-He then studied petroleum geology at Royal School of Mines in London, and took a Ph.D. in coal petrography at the Berlin Technical University in Charlottenburg.
+He then studied petroleum geology at Royal School of Mines in London, and took a Ph.D. in coal petrography at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).